Guadalupe, California: Economy

 Agriculture is by far the leading industry in Guadalupe.
-The most common employment sector is agriculture.
 It has the highest percentage of agricultural- and manufacturing workers in Santa Barbara County: 31% are employed in the agriculture sector, while 24% have manufacturing jobs.
 Apio Inc. and Obispo Cooling take produce in from the surrounding fields and prepare it for shipping to points across the nation as well as overseas.

 The majority of the small businesses in town can be found on Guadalupe Street.
-Restaurants include El Tapatio, Guadalupe Cafe, Two Guys Pizza, King Falafel, Charlie's Place, Panda Stick, and Papa Jay's Southern Quezine.
 For half a century, the city was home to the famous Far Western Tavern (formerly the Palace Hotel), until it relocated to Old Town Orcutt in 2012, following the death of founder and philanthropist Clarence Minetti.
-The Far Western building has since been donated to the Guadalupe-Nipomo Dunes Center, who are currently managing a renovation of the building, which will become the new home of the Dunes Center.
+The Far Western building has since been donated to the Guadalupe-Nipomo Dunes Center.
 It was placed on the state's Register of Historic Resources in 2019.

-Groceries can be bought at La Chiquita Market and at the historic Masatani's Market, which has been owned and operated by the Masatani family since 1922.
-Hardware can be purchased at the Guadalupe Hardware Company.
-Cars can be serviced at NAPA Auto Parts, two tire shops, an auto body shop, and three auto mechanic shops in town.
-There is also a public library on Main Street, a dentist and a panaderia (a bakery that serves Mexican pastries and sweet bread), La Roca.
-There is a pharmacy and a medical clinic behind the post office.
-There are two laundromats in town and a recycling center in the Roy's Liquor parking lot.
-There are three gas stations in the town: the Chevron on Guadalupe Street and 11th Street, the YK Market on Guadalupe Street, and the Eagle Energy diesel/gas station on Obispo Street and 4th Street.